Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: LQG states with boundary Qudits

 This is different for the 2-area, or 2D-volume operator, of a surface $\mathcal{S}$ which can be written as a sum of local operators $S_v$ acting on the Hilbert space of intertwiners at the vertices $v$ contained in $\mathcal{S}$ only \cite{Freidel_2003, Thiemann_1998_QSD, Long_2020}.
 Three-valent intertwiners are eigenstates of $S_v$ to an eigenvalue $a_{jkl}$ that depends only on the spin quantum numbers $j,k,l$ of the three indices of the intertwiner:

-\begin{definition}[Area Operator] Let $\mathcal{S} \hookrightarrow \mathcal{M}$ be a surface embedded in a manifold of dimension 2.
+using the definition of the area operator from \cite{Thiemann_1998_QSD}, that is \begin{definition}[Area Operator] Let $\mathcal{S} \hookrightarrow \mathcal{M}$ be a surface embedded in a manifold of dimension 2.
 The loop quantum gravitational area operator acts on the local Hilbert spaces of intertwiners at vertices $v \in V(\Gamma)$ inside the surface $\mathcal{S}$

 by creating the unique three-valent intertwiners $X^i(e_i)$ with spins $(j_i, j_i, 1)$ on pairs of curves with linear independent tangent vectors $\dot e_1(0), \dot e_2(0)$. \end{definition} Three-valent intertwiners, as well as two-valent vertices with linear independent tangent vectors are eigenstates of $S_{v}$ as shown in \cite{Thiemann_1998_QSD}.
 A direct action on arbitrary SU(2) intertwiners can be understood for the squared operator $S_{v}^2$.
 The operator $X^i(e_1)$ creates an intertwiner with a free spin 1 index at the point $v$: